Skip to main content

 EVAW director Andrea Simon said that with charging rates for adult rape cases at around 3 per cent, survivors cannot rely on the criminal justice system to prevent their abusers from harming others.

-She said: “With only one in 10 saying they would report to the police again in future, it is clear there is a significant loss of trust and access to justice stemming from negative experiences with policing, which should be a national scandal.”
+She said: “With only four in 10 saying they would report to the police again in future, it is clear there is a significant loss of trust and access to justice stemming from negative experiences with policing, which should be a national scandal.”

 Nearly 3,000 survivors of rape and sexual assault who reported their cases to police in England and Wales in the year to July completed the online survey conducted by academics as part of Operation Soteria.